vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 - The Linux distribution is CentOS.

+## Precautions

+The Dag Controller installation package is built in Explorer starting from version 3.2.0, which provides graph computing services.
+The user can decide whether or not to start the Dag Controller service.
+If the Dag Controller service is not started, the **Workflow** menu in Explorer will appear gray and cannot be clicked.

-- The NFS or HDFS services are deployed if graph computing is required.
-The namenode uses port 8020 by default, and the datanode uses port 50010 by default.
+In addition, if you need to use **Workflow** for complex graph computing, you need to configure NFS or HDFS after installing Explorer.
+Namenode uses port 8020 by default, and datanode uses port 50010 by default.
+For details, see [Prepare resources](../../nebula-explorer/workflow/1.prepare-resources.md) of **Workflow**.

 <!--  !!! caution